 APRS Beacon operates on 144.390 MHz.

-Also in the immediate area are I-Gates at KL7AIR-10 on Elmendorf AFB and KL5E-10 in Eagle River.
+In the Anchorage area are I-Gates at KL7AIR-10 on Elmendorf AFB and KL5E-10 in Eagle River.

 An I-Gate relays APRS position data to the various websites like APRS.FI or FINDU.COM.